 Lots of subscriptions

-Manage subscriptions in iTunes
+Manage subscriptions in Music, TV, or iTunes

 If you click Edit next to a subscription, you can make changes to it.
 You may be able to upgrade or downgrade a subscription, or you can cancel it.
-You may be able to change a monthly subscription to an annual subscription—or vice versa, if both options are available.
+You may be able to change a monthly subscription to an annual subscription, or vice versa, if both options are available.
 If you click Cancel, your subscription will stop at the end of its term; you can’t cancel subscriptions immediately and get refunded for the amount of time remaining.

-Note that this section also shows expired subscriptions, and if you click Edit next to an expired subscription you can re-subscribe.
+Note that this section also shows some expired subscriptions, and if you click Edit next to an expired subscription you can re-subscribe.

 Manage subscriptions in the Mac App Store app

 After launching the Mac App Store, click on your avatar or initials at the bottom of the sidebar.
 You’ll then be taken to a list of your Purchased apps.
 If you click View Information at the top of that page, you’ll see information similar to that displayed in iTunes.
 In the Manage section near the bottom of the page, you’ll see the number of active subscriptions you have; click Manage to edit or cancel them as described above.
-(If you don’t see any subscriptions listed, it’s possible that your subscription may be through a different Apple ID, or directly from a third party; for example, Netflix no longer allows the purchase or renewal of subscriptions through Apple, so you can only subscribe or renew via Netflix’s site.)

 Manage subscriptions on iOS